World Scout Indaba

-The World Scout Indabas were gatherings of Scout Leaders from around the world, held in 1952, 1957 and 1960.
+The Scout leader Indabas, retrospectively called World Scout Indabas, were three gatherings of Scout leaders from around the world, held in 1952, 1957 and 1960.

 History

-The idea was proposed in 1949 at the 12th World Scout Conference in Elvesæter, Norway where The Boy Scouts Association of the United Kingdom submitted that of the large number of Scouters, only a very small percentage were able to take part in a major international Scout gathering.
-Indaba is Zulu for "tribal conference".
-The name was suggested by Lord Rowallan.
+The idea of an international meeting of Scout leaders was proposed to The International Conference of the Boy Scout Movement in 1949, by The Boy Scouts Association of the United Kingdom which submitted that only a very small percentage of Scout leaders were able to take part in a major international Scout gathering.
+The name Indaba was suggested by Lord Rowallan and was claimed to be Zulu for "tribal conference" but the connection, if any, to Zulu culture is obscure.
+The reason a Zulu word was used to describe the event was not explicitly stated.